You're tuned to the most listened to radio talk show in America.

 Why didn't he try to sell his own party on it?

-And then I said, I'll bet you if we do a Nexus search, we will be able to find uh Bill Clinton saying that terrorism is a bigger threat to the future than anything else out there.
+And then I said, I'll bet you if we do a Nexus search, we will be able to find Bill Clinton saying that terrorism is a bigger threat to the future than anything else out there.

-And lo and behold, ladies and gentlemen, after two hours of exhausting research on the Nexus database.
+And lo and behold, ladies and gentlemen, after two hours of exhausting research on the Nexus database, we have a story from January 1, 2000 in the Buffalo News.

-I guess that this is uh an editorial.
+I guess that this is an editorial.

 And let me just read to you this paragraph.